Check for large, frequently updated files

 - Choose File > Get Info from the menu bar.
-In the Info window that opens, look for the item labelled Format.
+In the Info window that opens, look for the item labeled Format.

 - If the format isn't APFS, but you want improved Time Machine performance, use Disk Utility to erase the backup disk using the APFS format.
 This permanently deletes any backups and other data on that disk.

 - Set up Time Machine to use the backup disk again.
-After the first backup has been completed, future backups should be faster.
+After the first backup, future backups should be faster than before.